Is Mamba Compatible with Trajectory Optimization in Offline Reinforcement Learning?: The Procedure of Training and Inference

 \paragraph{The procedure of Transformer-like DeMa} The Training and evaluation for Transformer-like DeMa are similar to variant DTs.
 Given a dataset of offline trajectories, we randomly select a starting point and truncate it into a sequence of length $K$.
 After forming a batch of data, it is input into the model for training.
 We minimize the reconstruction loss between the predicted action and the actual action, i.e. the cross-entropy loss for discrete actions and Mean Square Error (MSE) for continuous actions.
 The input data is also a sequence of length $K$ in the evaluation phase.

 \paragraph{The procedure of RNN-like DeMa} For RNN-like DeMa, the input during training is a batch of complete trajectories.
 As different trajectories have different lengths, we pad the trajectories to the same length before inputting them into the model and mask the loss of the padding.
 However, training with full trajectories rather than truncated sequences may be more inefficient, especially in scenarios where sequence lengths vary widely.
 In the DQN Replay Dataset in Atari, the lengths of different trajectories varied dramatically.
 Some trajectories might only be 500 timesteps long, while others could contain a sample with a length of 10,000 timesteps.
 This causes a lot of computing resources to be wasted on meaningless padding, resulting in inefficiency and ineffectiveness.
-Some techniques, similar to flash attention, can avoid this issue.
-One can refer to this \hyperlink{https://github.com/state-spaces/mamba/pull/244}{PR}.
+Some techniques can avoid this issue.
+One can refer to this \href{https://github.com/state-spaces/mamba/pull/244}{PR}.